Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

 Frequently Asked Questions

 If your family is in need of support, we understand that you have a lot of questions.
 Rest assured our staff is here to help you understand the process.
 We have compiled a list of the most commonly asked questions we receive.
-If you still have questions after reading our FAQs, contact Xanic Wood, IICAPS Manager and Outpatient Behavioral Health Clinician, at 203-523-5712.

 To be accepted into the IICAPS program, a child/adolescent must be between the ages of 5-18.
-They will have a significant mental health diagnosis, and be at imminent risk of psychiatric hospitalization or residential placement, will be recently discharged from a psychiatric hospital or other residential treatment.
-IICAPS works with children who have been diagnosed with disorders such as depression, anxiety, psychosis, bipolar disorder, among others.
+They must have a significant mental health diagnosis, and be at imminent risk of psychiatric hospitalization or residential placement, or will be recently discharged from a psychiatric hospital or other residential treatment.
+IICAPS works with children who have been diagnosed with disorders such as depression, anxiety, psychosis, bipolar disorder, and others.
 The program works with the child/adolescent in all areas of their life, including their own personal challenges, school, home, and their community.
 IICAPS focuses on the child and family’s strengths, and helps identify areas that need improvement.

-Having a child with mental health concerns is very stressful for all involved.
+Having a child with mental health diagnoses is very stressful for all involved.
 Typically, the team works with the child and the family to understand the child/adolescent’s diagnosis and what it means to them.
 Other interventions include, but are not limited to: skill building in anger management, social skills, emotion identification and expression, family communication, and strengthening parenting skills.

 We welcome the opportunity to work with existing providers.
 The collaboration can provide comprehensive care to the child and family.
 We also work closely with the child’s school to make sure there is consistency between home and school, and the team can attend PPT’s and other school meetings.